We review your service charges, PAST AND PRESENT, and tell you exactly where you stand — and what to do next. For Free.

 No. The First-tier Tribunal is specifically designed to be accessible for self-represented leaseholders.
 What you do need is a well-structured case, correct documentation, and a clear dispute schedule — which is exactly what we provide.

-Leave your details and we'll call you back to discuss your situation — no obligation.
+Leave your details and we'll email you back to discuss your situation — no obligation.